All Episodes

 I know how you all are going to answer this, but I'm asking anyway.

-If you're a felon and you've done your time, you should have your rights.
+So if you're a terrorist or a felon, if you're a felon and you've got time, you should have your rights.

-Well, the fact is we do have statutes, both at the federal and state level, that prohibit classes of people from being in possession of firearms.
+Well, the fact is, we do have statutes, both at the federal and state level, that prohibit classes of people from being in possession of firearms.

 If you're under 18 in Virginia, you can't walk around with a gun.

-If you're an illegal immigrant, if you're uh a convicted felon, um, if you've been adjudicated insane.
+If you're an illegal immigrant, if you're a convicted felon, if you've been adjudicated insane, these things are already illegal.

 It's unbelievable.

-They get the same thing.
+They did the same thing.

 We don't hear that.

-Well, you know what, Sean?
+Well, you know what, Sheriff?

-Keep up the good work, big daddy.
+Keep up the good work, Big Daddy.

 We got a lot of fighting to do, baby.